Frequently Asked Questions About Process Serving

 While at at the door, where mere seconds have passed, they make the decision to serve the document based on the information provided to them by the client and the subject at the door, while bearing in mind the effects of their actions on the entire case.

 After serving the document, process servers then must complete an affidavit of service detailing the events of the service to include the date, time, place and manner of service.
 In certain jurisdictions this affidavit of service must be signed before a notary.
 The affidavit must be either returned to the attorney or filed with the court.
-In addition, our clients in Wyoming and Colorado also take full advantage of our skip tracing company services as needed.

 A primary advantage of hiring Process Service of Wyoming, Inc. is our wide geographical area of coverage deploying trained process server professionals covering all Wyoming towns, locations, counties, and cities including Cheyenne, Casper, Gillette, Rock Springs, Rawlins, Douglas, Laramie, Sheridan, Jackson, Cody, Lander, Riverton, Powell, Evanston, Torrington and the Green River, Wyoming areas.